ufidon/cd/mod2/seq.md

   - `edge-triggered`, prevalent in contemporary design, also has two types
     - `negative-edge triggered` or `falling-edge triggered` p9
     - `positive-edge triggered` or `rising-edge triggered` p10
-- The standard graphics symbols for the different types of latches and lip-lops are shown in p11
+- The standard graphics symbols for the different types of latches and flip-flops are shown in p11

 💡 Demo